Curzon Line: Early history

 At the end of World War I, the Second Polish Republic reclaimed its sovereignty following the disintegration of the occupying forces of three neighbouring empires.
 Imperial Russia was amid the Russian Civil War after the October Revolution, Austria-Hungary split and went into decline, and the German Reich bowed to pressure from the victorious forces of the Allies of World War I. The Allied victors agreed that an independent Polish state should be recreated from territories previously part of the Russian, the Austro-Hungarian and the German empires, after 123 years of upheavals and military partitions by them.

 The Supreme War Council tasked the Commission on Polish Affairs with recommending Poland's eastern border, based on spoken language majority, which became later known as the Curzon Line.
 Their result was created December 8, 1919.

+The proposed line broadly corresponded to ethnographic divisions between predominantly Polish-speaking territories and eastern regions populated mainly by Ukrainians, Belarusians and Lithuanians, as later reflected in demographic data from the 1931 Polish census.
 The Allies forwarded it as an armistice line several times during the subsequent Polish-Soviet Wars, most notably in a note from the British government to the Soviets signed by Lord Curzon of Kedleston, the British Foreign Secretary.
 Both parties disregarded the line when the military situation lay in their favour, and it did not play a role in establishing the Polish–Soviet border in 1921.
 Instead, the final Peace of Riga (or Treaty of Riga) provided Poland with almost 135000 sqkm of land that was, on average, about 250 km east of the Curzon Line.